CHEROKEE COUNTY DUI ATTORNEYS REPRESENTING CLIENTS ACCUSED OF DRUNK DRIVING

 They can add charges, reduce charges, or dismiss charges.
 Thus, it is entirely possible that the charges you face when you arrive at court for your arraignment could be different than the citations you received from the police when you bonded out of jail.
 You are entitled to know the charges against you and to receive a copy of the charging document.
 That usually happens at the arraignment.

-YOU MAY HAVE TWO ARRAIGNMENTS–FIND OUT WHY
+YOU MAY HAVE TWO DUI ARRAIGNMENTS IN GA–BUT WHY?

 If you do not have an attorney by your arraignment date and appear in court the judge will usually address that issue with you.
 It is always extremely dangerous to try to represent yourself on any DUI case, and the judge will strongly caution you against doing so.
-The police officer and the government prosecuting you have a talented and experienced attorney on their side as the prosecutor, and you need an experienced DUI defense attorney on your side to provide you the best possible defense for your case.
+The police officer and the government prosecuting you have a talented and experienced criminal defense attorney on their side as the prosecutor, and you need an experienced DUI defense attorney on your side to provide you the best possible defense for your case.

 Standardized field sobriety tests are the tests that were likely administered to you as part of your officer’s DUI investigation.
 They include the Horizontal Gaze Nystagmus (HGN) test (which is where the officer repeatedly passes a finger or other object back and forth in front of your eyes), the walk-and-turn test, and the one-leg stand test.
 If standardized field sobriety tests are not administered properly, the results are not reliable evidence against you!